Education Spectrum offers a full range of diagnostic & developmental assessments and services for children, adolescents & young adults

 Social Skills Assessment

-Psycho-Educational and Developmental Assessments are used to determine a child’s cognitive potential along with learning strengths and weaknesses.
-Assessment is done in the areas of
+Psycho-Educational Assessments are used to determine a child’s cognitive potential along with learning strengths and weaknesses.
+Assessments may include testing in the following areas:

 - IQ/cognitive abilities,